DIY: How to Drill into Glass

-Both diamond-shaped or tungsten carbide drill bits can effectively drill through glass.
-Make sure you plan to use a few bits.
-One should be the size of the hole while the others should be a size or two smaller.
+Either diamond-shaped or tungsten carbide drill bits can effectively drill through glass, but you'll need more than one.
+Make sure to have a few bits ready: one should be the size of the hole while the others should be a size or two smaller.

-Measure the location of the hole and mark your spot with the black marker.
-Avoid drilling within three-quarters of an inch from the edge of the glass.
+Use a tape measure to measure the location of the hole and mark your spot with a black marker.
+Avoid drilling within three-quarters of an inch from the edge of the glass to prevent cracking.

-Set the glass on top of corkboard or a rubber pad.
-Make sure this protective surface is on top of a flat tabletop or workbench.
+Set the glass on top of some corkboard or a rubber pad for some extra cushion.
+Make sure this protective surface is on top of a flat tabletop or stable workbench to prevent slipping or sliding.

 Before you begin drilling, make sure the glass is coated with water.
 Keeping the glass wet throughout the project helps limit stray pieces of drill bits and glass particles from flying up while you're drilling.

-Before you start drilling, put on your safety glasses, gloves and dust mask.
-This gear should help keep glass particles away from your eyes, hands or mouth while you drill.
+Before you start drilling, put on your safety goggles, work gloves and dust mask.
+This gear should help keep any stray glass particles away from your eyes, hands or mouth while you drill.

 Use one of the small drill bits to start drilling a pilot hole about halfway through the glass.
 Apply constant pressure and try to maintain a slow and steady drilling speed.